-Why Buy Desktop Publishing Software?
+Why Use Desktop Publishing Software?

 Layout & Publishing Tools

-CMYK optimization is a feature you won't find in many desktop publishing tools, but it's a necessity in any professional product and can be an invaluable addition.
+While most desktop publishing software will export documents to PDF, it’s far less common for a program to export to ePub formats and import from programs like Microsoft Word and Photoshop.
+Another uncommon feature is CMYK optimization.
+You won't find it in many desktop publishing tools, but it's a necessity in the professional page layout programs and can be an invaluable addition.
 CMYK stands for cyan, magenta, yellow and black – it's the color format used by ink printers.
 RGB (or red, green, blue) is the color format used to display pictures on a screen.
-Where most products will just let your printer handle the conversion from RGB to CMYK, the best software has its own optimization settings and handles that conversion itself – which generally results in better-quality printing.
+Where most DTP programs will let your printer handle the conversion from RGB to CMYK, the top desktop publishing software has its own optimization settings and handles that conversion itself – which generally results in better prints.

 Whether or not you're an experienced graphic designer, a capable set of visual tools is essential to good layout – even if you're doing something as simple as replacing a solid color with a gradient.
-The best desktop publishers don't just offer quickshapes and transparency control; they have integrated vector graphics editors that let you build or modify logos for your business.
-Many have photo correction tools to smooth out blemishes or fix color problems, and a few even offer Photoshop-style filters, giving you full control over fun, interesting visual effects.
+The best desktop publishers offer a variety of graphic tools including QuickShapes, a library of all kinds of shapes that you can insert anywhere on the page, and transparency control, which lets you take a regular photo image and make it transparent.

 The single most important typography feature to look for is text reflow: the ability to logically connect multiple columns of text together.
 When you edit the content of one column – say, by adding a new paragraph – your layout changes are reflected across all linked boxes.

 It might seem like a simple thing, but only a few desktop publishers let you create tables and charts from within the software; most force you to save them as images in other programs and import them.
 This can make it difficult and time-consuming to change data in a table cell, or alter a chart that doesn't fit the aesthetic of one of your newsletter's pages.
 Publishers that let you create and modify tables and charts directly are well worth your consideration.

 Project templates are the key to quickly putting together professional-looking publications.
-You can craft designs from scratch with any of the programs we reviewed, but it's far easier to customize something that's already been laid out.
+You can craft designs from scratch with any of the programs we reviewed, but it's far easier to customize something that has already been laid out.
 Don't assume, however, that better products will always have a bigger number of pre-built templates; when it comes to desktop publishing, quality trumps quantity.